deliveroo/deliveroo.engineering/_guidelines/active-record.md

 In particular, multiple joins are a symptom of over-normalized data modeling.

-If that isn't enough: precalculate, use caching, and **do your math in Ruby** as described in the revious section.
+If that isn't enough: precalculate, use caching, and **do your math in Ruby** as described in the previous section.
 Your app code can scale very well (possibly through scheduled jobs), the database cannot.